Hendrix-CS/csci150/labs/guess.md

 ## Step 4

 Finally, create a new file called `computer_guess.py`.
-You should implement the same game, but with the roles reversed!
+Starting with the template provided in step 1, implement the same game, but with the roles reversed!
 That is, the human user picks a number, and the computer tries to guess it.
 Here is an example of what your program's output might look like:

     Welcome to guess the number!
 You pick a number from 1-100